 Off-Balance-Sheet Financing, as the name suggests, is a practice of keeping certain items away from the balance sheet.
 Usually, there are certain liabilities that a company tries to keep away from the balance sheet.
-One reason for doing this is to maintain; and sustain various financial ratios, such as the debt-to-equity ratio, debt service coverage ratio, working capital and quick ratio, etc.
+One reason for doing this is to maintain; and sustain various financial ratios, such as the debt-to-equity ratio, debt service coverage ratio, working capital, quick ratio, etc.

 For instance, if a business aims to take on a big loan but believes that a portion of the debt may not look financially sound on the balance sheet.
 Then it may decide to take that debt off-balance sheet.
 Moreover, a balance sheet that does not carry too much debt looks good to the investors and lenders.
 Also, lenders charge more interest from a firm that already has too much debt on its balance sheet.
 Thus, to address such concerns, companies resort to such practice of Off-Balance-Sheet Financing.